bkukanov/mautic-bp/Readme.md

-# Postgres
+# Mautic

-A blueprint for creating a postgresql database installation
+A blueprint for creating a mautic installation